leonardopsantana/1percentbetter/README.md

 In addition, the `benchmark` variant of `app` is used to test startup performance and generate a baseline profile (see below for more information).

-`app-nia-catalog` is a standalone app that displays the list of components that are stylized for **Now in Android**.
+`app-opb-catalog` is a standalone app that displays the list of components that are stylized for **One percent better **.

 The app also uses
 [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors) to